-The Board of Directors has recommended a dividend of 15 % for the financial year 2018-19, on 28 May, 2018 amounting to ₹ 1.50 per share.
+The Board of Directors has recommended a dividend of 10% for the financial year 2019-20, on 29 June, 2020 amounting to $\overline{}$ 1.00 per share.
 This equity dividend is subject to approval by shareholders at the Annual General Meeting and has not been included in liability in the financial statements.

-Notes referred to above and notes attached there to form an integral part of Profit & Loss Statement This is the Statement of Changes in Equity referred to in our Report of even date.
+Notes referred to above and notes attached there to form an integral part of Profit & Loss Statement.

-This is the Balance Sheet referred to in our Report of even date.
+This is the Statement of Changes in Equity referred to in our Report of even date.